UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 or SIMPLER research project (these are called `sens[number]` or `simp[number]`, where `[number]` represent a number, for example `sens123456` or `simp123456`).

-If you do not have a project membership, you can request membership to an existing project in SUPR or read the SENS project application page to learn how to create a project.

 ???- question "Forgot your Bianca projects?"

     One easy way to see your Bianca projects is to use the